Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Methods

 Figure \ref{fig:survey_design} provides an overview on the survey design and data collection that we detail in the following.
 The prompts we used during the survey design are detailed in Appendix \ref{app:prompts}.

-\paragraph{Task selection.} We base our definition of labor market tasks on the O*NET 29.2 database (\textcite{onet292}).
-Because not all tasks have meaningful LLM automation potential (e.g., predominantly physical tasks), we used GPT-4—the most advanced OpenAI model at the time—as a classifier to identify tasks where LLMs could lead to at least 10\% time savings.\footnote{This is similar to \textcite{eloundou2024gpts}.
-The difference is that while \textcite{eloundou2024gpts} use a 50\% time savings threshold to classify automation exposure, our 10\% threshold identifies a wider array of tasks with economically meaningful automation potential.} This procedure yielded 11,768 out of 18,786 tasks (62.6\%) with at least 10\% estimated automation potential .
+\paragraph{Task selection.} We base our definition of labor market tasks on the O*NET 29.2 database (\cite{onet292}).
+Because not all tasks have meaningful LLM automation potential (e.g., predominantly physical tasks), we used GPT-4—the most advanced OpenAI model at the time—as a classifier to identify tasks where LLMs could lead to at least 10\% time savings.
+This approach is similar to \textcite{eloundou2024gpts}.
+The main difference is that while \textcite{eloundou2024gpts} use a 50\% time savings threshold to classify automation exposure, our 10\% threshold identifies a wider array of tasks with economically meaningful automation potential (in particular, partially text-based tasks).
+This procedure yielded 11,768 out of 18,786 tasks (62.6\%) with at least 10\% estimated automation potential.

-\paragraph{Task instance generation.} For each of the qualified O*NET tasks, we generated six task instances using GPT-5 with a structured prompt that incorporated the occupation title and the corresponding O*NET task description.
+\paragraph{Task instance generation.} For each of the qualified O*NET tasks, we generated six different task "instances."
+Each instance was designed to represent a self-contained, realistic, and representative example of what the underlying O*NET task would look like as performed in a real work context.
+We generated these instances using GPT-5 and a structured prompt that incorporated the occupation title and the corresponding O*NET task description.
 We constrained each instance to a single coherent scenario, including technical details only when necessary for the role.
 Task difficulty was calibrated to reflect the expected performance of an experienced worker and aligned with the occupation’s typical education and training requirements.

 Each instance was limited to approximately 150 words to reduce evaluator cognitive load, incorporated at least one professional perspective (e.g., technical, procedural, interpersonal, or strategic), and followed a standardized format to ensure consistency.